RESIDENCE HALL DIRECTOR

 Joshua Peaslee – First Year Residence Hall Director

-The First Year Residence Hall Director, Joshua, would like to welcome you all to the Augsburg community!
-He is really excited that you will be joining us and is working hard to make sure your experience will be great.
+The First Year Residence Hall Director, Kelsey, would like to welcome you all to the Augsburg community!
+She is really excited that you will be joining us and is working hard to make sure your experience will be great.

 As part of the First Year Residential Experience there will be a Resident Advisor (RA) in each of your communities.
 The RA is a resource for you and is on the floor to help create a healthy and inclusive environment for all residents.
 Your RA will be in your community on move in day so take a few minutes to stop by and say hi.
 The RAs will work throughout the year to provide opportunities for you to connect with other residents, get to know the campus, and the larger community.
 Early community with your RA will be vital to helping us support you and your success.

-As a Residence Hall Director, Joshua assists in providing additional resources for you as a member of our Augsburg community.
-Joshua supervises the RA staff and makes sure the day to day operations of the building run smoothly.
-Joshua’s office is located in the lobby of Urness/Mortensen.
+As a Residence Hall Director, Kelsey assists in providing additional resources for you as a member of our Augsburg community.
+Kelsey supervises the RA staff and makes sure the day to day operations of the building run smoothly.
+Kelsey’s office is located in the lobby of Urness/Mortensen.

 Welcome to your academic home.
 The Department of Residence Life looks forward to helping you navigate your collegiate adventure.